Board of Directors

 Paula Potts

-Paula Potts is a part time worker for TRC Designs as a bookkeeper.
+Paula Potts works at TRC Designs full-time as a bookkeeper.
 Her love for travel assists her in furthering her passion for photography.
-Paula’s preference for photographing are centered on landscapes and wildlife.
+Paula’s preference for photographing is centered on landscapes and wildlife.
 She showcases her artistic side hands-on in her quilt making and enjoys the simple things in life.
+Paula enjoys helping her boyfriend, Charles Ash, raise his son, Caden.